Our Vision

 Inclusivity

 We are making our trips more accessible to everyone, and reaching out to groups that may have been underrepresented in the outdoor expedition space.
-We're excited to host our annual PaddleOUT and PaddleAbility trips.
+We're excited to create PaddleOUT and PaddleAbility trips.

 The Coral Sea Kayaking Story